Collie Temperament & Personality Guide

 Few breeds combine steady enthusiasm with the Collie's distinctive character quite so effectively.
 Collies with moderate energy levels strike a good balance between activity and relaxation.

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Collies have particular requirements based on their large size, heavy shedding level, and genetic predispositions to collie eye anomaly and hip dysplasia.
+Collies bring a large build, a heavy shedding pattern, and breed-specific health risk around collie eye anomaly and hip dysplasia — each of those shifts routine care in a different direction.

 Exercise Demands